TykTechnologies/tyk-demo/deployments/tyk/README.md

 ### Go Plugin

 A [Go Plugin](https://tyk.io/docs/plugins/supported-languages/golang/) is implemented for the *Go Plugin API*.
-It is a basic implementations which adds a header to the request.
-See the *Middleware - Go* request (API Definitions > Middleware > Middleware -Go) in the Postman collection for an example.
+It is a basic implementation which adds a header to the request.
+See the *Middleware - Go* request (API Definitions > Middleware > Middleware - Go) in the Postman collection for an example.

 During the bootstrap script, the Go source in `deployments/tyk/volumes/tyk-gateway/plugins/go/example/example-go-plugin.go` is complied into a shared object library file (`deployments/tyk/volumes/tyk-gateway/plugins/go/example/example-go-plugin.so`), which is referenced by the *Go Plugin API*.
 A special container is used to build the library file, using the same Go version used to build the Gateway.